huggingface/blog/deep-rl-intro.md

 - 📖 Study Deep Reinforcement Learning in **theory and practice**.
 - 🧑‍💻 Learn to **use famous Deep RL libraries** such as Stable Baselines3, RL Baselines3 Zoo, and RLlib.
-- 🤖 Train agents in **unique environments** such as SnowballFight, Huggy the Doggo 🐶, and classical ones such as Space Invaders and PyBullet.
+- 🤖 Train agents in **unique environments** such as [SnowballFight](https://huggingface.co/spaces/ThomasSimonini/SnowballFight), Huggy the Doggo 🐶, and classical ones such as Space Invaders and PyBullet.
 - 💾 Publish your trained agents **in one line of code to the Hub**.
 But also download powerful agents from the community.
 - 🏆 **Participate in challenges** where you will evaluate your agents against other teams.
 - 🖌️🎨 Learn to **share your environments** made with Unity and Godot.

-So in this first unit, **you’ll learn the foundations of deep reinforcement learning.** And then, you'll train your first lander agent to **land correctly on the Moon 🌕 and upload it to the Hugging Face Hub, a free, open platform where people can share ML models, datasets and demos.**
+So in this first unit, **you’ll learn the foundations of Deep Reinforcement Learning.** And then, you'll train your first lander agent to **land correctly on the Moon 🌕 and upload it to the Hugging Face Hub, a free, open platform where people can share ML models, datasets and demos.**

 <figure class="image table text-center m-0 w-full">
     <video